Mössbauer Spectroscopy: Isomer Shift

 Mössbauer Spectroscopy - Isomer Shift Analysis

-The Isomer Shift (Chemical Shift, $\delta$) is given by the formula:
+The Isomer Shift ($\delta$) is represented by the equation:

 Fe(II) Analysis ($^{57}\text{Fe}$):